ameritusweb/miaitutor/src/docs/prompt-library.md

     - Prompt: "How can technology be effectively integrated into home education?"
     - Purpose: To explore the role of technology in enhancing the homeschooling experience, including online resources and digital learning tools.

+#### Basic Pet Care
+Proper care for pets is essential for their well-being and happiness.
+This section offers examples of specific prompts to help pet owners get detailed and helpful information about the daily care of different kinds of pets, such as dogs, cats, birds, etc.

+1. **Daily Care Routines for Dogs**

+   - Prompt: "What is a recommended daily care routine for a medium-sized dog?"
+   - Purpose: This prompt seeks information on the daily needs of a medium-sized dog, covering aspects like feeding, exercise, and grooming.

+2. **Feeding Guidelines for Cats**

+   - Prompt: "What are healthy feeding guidelines for an adult indoor cat?"
+   - Purpose: To obtain detailed advice on the diet suitable for an adult cat living indoors, focusing on nutrition and portion sizes.

+3. **Hygiene Practices for Birds**

+   - Prompt: "How do I maintain proper hygiene for my pet parakeet?"
+   - Purpose: Aims to understand the hygiene needs of pet birds, specifically focusing on practices for a parakeet.

+4. **Exercise Needs of Different Dog Breeds**

+   - Prompt: "What are the exercise requirements for a Border Collie compared to a French Bulldog?"
+   - Purpose: To explore breed-specific exercise needs for maintaining the health and well-being of different dog breeds.

+5. **Litter Training for Kittens**

+   - Prompt: "Can you provide a step-by-step guide for litter training a new kitten?"
+   - Purpose: Seeks a practical guide to effectively litter train a kitten, a crucial aspect of cat care.

+6. **Handling and Socializing Small Mammals**

+   - Prompt: "What are the best practices for handling and socializing pet rabbits?"
+   - Purpose: To learn about the proper ways to handle and socialize small mammals, using rabbits as an example.

+7. **Nutritional Needs for Exotic Pets**

+   - Prompt: "What type of diet is recommended for a bearded dragon?"
+   - Purpose: This query is looking for specific dietary recommendations for an exotic pet, in this case, a bearded dragon.

+8. **Aquarium Maintenance for Fish**

+   - Prompt: "How often should I clean my freshwater aquarium and what is the process?"
+   - Purpose: Aims to understand the frequency and methods for maintaining a clean and healthy aquarium environment for freshwater fish.

+9. **Grooming Tips for Long-haired Cats**

+   - Prompt: "What are effective grooming techniques for long-haired cat breeds?"
+   - Purpose: To get insights into grooming practices specifically suited for long-haired cats, focusing on preventing matting and maintaining coat health.

+10. **Caring for Senior Pets**

+   - Prompt: "What special care considerations are there for an aging dog?"
+   - Purpose: Seeks information on how to cater to the unique needs of older pets, focusing on a senior dog.

+#### Pet Health and Wellness
+Maintaining the health and wellness of pets is a primary concern for pet owners.
+This subsection provides examples of prompts aimed at understanding common health issues in pets, preventive care measures, and recognizing signs of illness.

+1. **Common Health Issues in Dogs**

+   - Prompt: "What are common health issues in large dog breeds and how can they be prevented?"
+   - Purpose: To gain insights into health problems commonly faced by large dog breeds and preventive measures.

+2. **Preventive Care for Cats**

+   - Prompt: "What are essential preventive care steps for indoor cats?"
+   - Purpose: Seeking information on routine care practices that can prevent health issues in indoor cats.

+3. **Signs of Illness in Birds**

+   - Prompt: "What are the early signs of illness in pet birds and how should they be addressed?"
+   - Purpose: Aims to identify symptoms of sickness in birds and appropriate actions to take.

+4. **Dental Care for Pets**

+   - Prompt: "How do I maintain dental health in my pet rabbit?"
+   - Purpose: Seeks advice on dental care practices specific to pet rabbits.

+5. **Nutrition and Health in Exotic Pets**

+   - Prompt: "What nutritional considerations are important for maintaining the health of a bearded dragon?"
+   - Purpose: To understand dietary needs essential for the health of an exotic pet like a bearded dragon.

+6. **Senior Pet Care**

+   - Prompt: "What special health considerations should be taken for senior cats?"
+   - Purpose: Focuses on the unique health needs and care for older cats.

+#### Pet Behavior and Training
+Understanding and managing pet behavior is crucial for a harmonious pet-owner relationship.
+This subsection offers prompts related to understanding pet behavior, training tips, and addressing common behavioral issues.

+1. **Dog Training Basics**

+   - Prompt: "What are effective methods for house training a puppy?"
+   - Purpose: Seeks guidance on basic house training techniques for puppies.

+2. **Addressing Cat Behavioral Issues**

+   - Prompt: "How can I discourage my cat from scratching furniture?"
+   - Purpose: Aimed at finding humane and effective solutions to a common cat behavior problem.

+3. **Socializing Pets**

+   - Prompt: "What are the best practices for socializing a rescue dog with other dogs?"
+   - Purpose: To get advice on safely introducing a rescue dog to other dogs, emphasizing socialization.

+4. **Bird Training Techniques**

+   - Prompt: "Can you provide steps for training a parrot to talk?"
+   - Purpose: Seeks a step-by-step guide for teaching a parrot to mimic human speech.

+5. **Dealing with Separation Anxiety in Dogs**

+   - Prompt: "What strategies can help in managing separation anxiety in dogs?"
+   - Purpose: To find effective ways to alleviate anxiety in dogs when they are left alone.

+6. **Litter Box Training for Kittens**

+   - Prompt: "What is the process for litter box training a new kitten?"
+   - Purpose: Seeks a practical guide for an essential aspect of kitten care.

+#### Choosing the Right Pet
+Choosing the right pet involves careful consideration of one's lifestyle, living arrangements, and the specific needs of different types of pets.
+This subsection offers prompts to guide prospective pet owners in making a decision that is beneficial for both them and their future pet.

+1. **Lifestyle Considerations**

+   - Prompt: "What factors should I consider when choosing a pet if I work full-time and live in an apartment?"
+   - Purpose: This prompt is aimed at understanding the key factors to consider when choosing a pet, given specific lifestyle and living conditions.

+2. **Suitable Pets for Families**

+   - Prompt: "Which pets are best suited for families with young children?"
+   - Purpose: Seeks advice on pet types that are known to be family-friendly and safe for households with children.

+3. **Pets for Active Individuals**

+   - Prompt: "What are some of the best pet options for active individuals who enjoy outdoor activities?"
+   - Purpose: To find out which pets are suitable for people with an active lifestyle, focusing on pets that can participate in outdoor activities.

+4. **Space Requirements for Pets**

+   - Prompt: "What type of pets are suitable for living in small spaces and require minimal outdoor access?"
+   - Purpose: Aims to understand the space and exercise needs of different pets, particularly for those living in smaller living spaces.

+5. **Allergy Considerations**

+   - Prompt: "What pets are recommended for individuals with allergies?"
+   - Purpose: To get recommendations on hypoallergenic pets or pets that are suitable for people with allergies.

+#### Pet Safety
+Ensuring the safety of pets is a crucial aspect of responsible pet ownership.
+This subsection provides prompts that cover safety measures for pets at home, during travel, and in various environmental conditions.

+1. **Home Safety for Pets**

+   - Prompt: "How can I pet-proof my home to ensure the safety of a new puppy?"
+   - Purpose: Seeks advice on making a home safe for a new pet, focusing on common hazards for puppies.

+2. **Travel Safety**

+   - Prompt: "What are the best practices for safely traveling with a cat?"
+   - Purpose: To learn about the precautions and preparations necessary for safely traveling with a cat.

+3. **Weather Safety**

+   - Prompt: "How can I protect my dog during extreme hot and cold weather conditions?"
+   - Purpose: Aims to gather information on protecting pets from extreme temperatures and weather conditions.

+4. **Emergency Preparedness**

+   - Prompt: "What steps should I take to prepare for emergencies with my pets, such as natural disasters?"
+   - Purpose: To understand how to include pets in emergency preparedness plans, covering scenarios like natural disasters.

+5. **Toxic Foods and Plants**

+   - Prompt: "What common household foods and plants are toxic to pets?"
+   - Purpose: Seeks a list of common household items that can be harmful to pets, to prevent accidental ingestion.

 ## Section G: Popular Culture
 #### Movies and Film Analysis